Meinders School of Business: Energy Programs

 Energy Management concentrates on the core business elements of the energy industry.
-Energy professionals seeking to advance their careers within a company or those seeking to start their own private venture often find their previous education did not provide them with the necessary knowledge of management, accounting, finance, economics, communications, and operations.
-The Energy Management track provides a challenging, energy-centered curriculum within these functional concepts, with an emphasis on energy, and the opportunity to collaboratively utilize them in the capstone experience.

 Facilities

 Herman Meinders, a university trustee and longtime benefactor of the university, provided OCU $18 million to build a new home for its business school.
 Completed in 2003, the 80,000-square-foot building serves as a learning and technology hub for the school.

 In addition to classroom and office space, the three-story facility includes a 2,500-square-foot auditorium capable of hosting business conferences, a computer lab, a student/faculty lounge to facilitate collaboration and mentoring, and breakout rooms for small-group meetings.
-Business students have access to an on-site learning center where they can videotape then review mock interviews and presentations, as well as a career center where they will be able to take online self-assessment tests and get career planning help.
-State-of-the-art technology, including wireless Internet access and video conferencing facilities, will bring together students from around the world in "virtual" classroom environments.
+Business students have access to an on-site learning center where they can videotape then review mock interviews and presentations, as well as a career center.

 The Executive MBA program was previously offered in Kuala Lumpur; Thailand; Singapore and Tianjin, China.
 In Tianjin, the MBA program was conducted in collaboration with the Tianjin University of Finance and Economics (TUFE).